 Running to things familiar is a temporary comfort where we remain the same with our fears.

 After Lot stayed in the nearby town he again had second thoughts.
 Therefore, he recalled the mountain, but the Lord was not there with his fears.
-Twice, Lot choice the wrong place to abide.
-Earlier he chose the fertile fields near the towns of Sodom and Gomorrah where wickedness and unrighteousness prevailed
+Twice, Lot chose the wrong place to abide.
+Earlier, he chose the fertile fields near the towns of Sodom and Gomorrah where wickedness and unrighteousness prevailed

 (1 Thessalonians 5:22).